 You can serve this dish with so many sides, here are a few of our family’s favorite dishes.
 Panda Express Fried Rice, Cream Cheese Wontons, steamed rice, or even a fresh salad made with Benihana Ginger Salad Dressing.
 Want to make a fun family night?
 Be sure to pick up a box of fortune cookies.

-Store the leftover portion in an airtight container in your refrigerator for up to five days.
+- Refrigerator Storage: Store in an airtight container for up to 5 days.

 Try these Panda Express copycat recipes!